Setting Up a Single-Member LLC

 Even though you’re starting a single-member LLC, it can be helpful to create an operating agreement.
 You never know how your business will adapt later on; an operating agreement lays the groundwork for future growth.
 Plus, if anyone ever challenges your LLC’s legitimacy in court to try to go after your personal assets, having an operating agreement in place is one more thing to demonstrate to the court that you and your LLC are indeed separate entities.

 Are you unsure as to how to create an operating agreement for your LLC?
-We offer a customizable template to help get you started.
-Our chatbot walks you through the process of creating your agreement and allows for e-signature of the document.
+We offer a operating agreement template to help get you started.

 Step 5: Get a single-member LLC EIN